odoo/documentation/crm/overview/started/setup.rst

 The Sales Planner is a useful step-by-step guide created to help you implement your sales funnel and define your sales objectives easier.
-We strongly recommend you to go through every step of the tool the first time you use Odoo CRM and to follow the requirements.
+We strongly recommend you to go through every step of the tool the first time you use Twenty20 CRM and to follow the requirements.
 Your input are strictly personal and intended as a personal guide and mentor into your work.
 As it does not interact with the backend, you are free to adapt any detail whenever you feel it is needed.